-The Company's business is strongly affected by the market price for carbon credits, the price of which has fluctuated significantly over the past several years.
+The Company's business is strongly affected by the market price for carbon credits in the voluntary carbon markets, the price of which has fluctuated significantly over the past several years.
 If the market price of carbon credits were to drop and the prices realized by us were to decrease significantly and remain at such a level for any substantial period, our profitability and cash flows would be negatively affected, and thus impact the trading price of the Common Shares and Warrants.